madhukumarap/reactnative/README.md

 ScrollView-> wrap the platform secefiect functionality button->button will allow the user to trigger the component the button component is platform specific rendering the ios and android

+pressable = it is wrapper component that detecte various stage of press  interactions and its defined children we can create custom button using pressable:
+    onPressIn is called when a press is activated onLongPress is triggred when press is held for longer than 500 millisecond onPressOut is called when  the press gesture is deactivated

+Modal=> modal is a screen that overlays the app content  to provide  the important  information  or prompt  the user for a decision

+Since they are purposefully interuptive make sure them use only when necessary